analysiscenter/batchflow/docs/intro/dataset.rst

     dataset.cv_split(n_splits=3, shuffle=True)

-Now parts which are also datasets can be available as `cv0`, `cv1` and so on.
+Now partitions which are also datasets can be available as `cv0`, `cv1` and so on.
 And each dataset is already split into train and test parts.

 .. code-block:: python